Cat Kidney Failure and When to Euthanize – Kidney Disease in Cats When to Euthanize

 The most common cause of kidney disease in cats is genetics.
 Age is also a factor, as older cats are more likely to develop kidney disease.
 Certain medications can also lead to kidney disease in cats, so it’s important to talk to your vet about any medications your cat is taking.

-Causes of Kidney Failure In Cats
+Causes Of Kidney Failure In Cats

 There are a number of possible causes of kidney failure in cats.
 The most common cause is kidney disease, which is caused by genetics, age, and certain medications.
 The following are the major causes of kidney failure in cats: